sqyu/CorDiffViz/README.md

 ```
 function on the data matrices; an example is given [here](demo/demo.R).
 For the arguments of the function, consult the R documentation by calling```?CorDiffViz::viz```.
 The main data matrices required by the function should have measurements for one sample in each row, and each column should correspond to one variable.

+When calling the function, the package automatically estimates the (differential) correlation matrices, and performs permutation and parametric tests as instructed by the user.
+The user may run the function multiple times (with different arguments) on multiple datasets by assigning a different name to each run; each run can be visualized by selecting it from a dropdown menu in \texttt{viz.html}.

 After the R code finishes running, you can open ```viz.html``` in your **current R working directory** from your local browser ([Chrome](https://www.google.com/chrome/)/[Firefox](https://www.mozilla.org/firefox/)) for visualizations of the estimates.
 Although less interesting, under your **current R working directory**, the ```plots``` folder contains some static graphs and heatmaps for your reference.
 Data files are located in the ```dats``` folder.

 # If you manually changed the auto-generated files